 What concerns noisy Georgian feasts they have already become an integral part of the national culture.
 If you have a chance to take part in one of them you will definitely leave with lots of vivid impressions.

 So, what are the main features of Georgian cuisine and which dishes are the most popular?

 Georgian National Cuisine: General characteristics

-Georgian cuisine is characterized by the contrast of spicy and hot.
+Georgian cuisine is characterized by the contrast between spicy and hot.
 Another distinctive feature is the abundance of various meat dishes – it is difficult to imagine Georgian table without them.
 Therefore, they say that in Georgia it is simply impossible to be a vegetarian.
 In fact, vegetable dishes are also widely spread in the country.
 They are cooked as a side dish for meat and fish or as a separate dish.

-The other feature of the national cuisine here is the extensive use of walnuts and greens both fresh and dried (cilantro, basil, tarragon, savory).
+The other feature of the national cuisine here is the extensive use of walnuts and greens both fresh and dried (cilantro, basil, tarragon, savoury).
 Walnuts are added to dressings, sauces, soups, meat, and bakery products.

 In the capital of Georgia, Tbilisi, are intertwined both western and eastern cuisine traditions.
 The most “delicious” regions of western Georgia is considered Adjara and Samegrelo.
 For example, Samegrelo is famous for its spices which are purchased from here for the whole country.

 Georgian National Cuisine: Popular dishes

 As a starter, Georgians often serve dishes of lobio (beans) and eggplants.
 For example, no tableful will be complete without tasty eggplant rolls with nuts and garlic.
 No less popular is vegetable pate pkhali (mostly from spinach).